Priya Kurian

 Priya Anna Kurian is a New Zealand political science academic.
 She is currently a full professor at the University of Waikato.

 Academic career

 After several years working as a reporter in India, Kurian completed a 1995 PhD titled 'Gender and environmental policy: A feminist evaluation of environmental impact assessment and the World Bank.' at the Purdue University, they then moved to the University of Waikato, rising to full professor.

 Kurian is married to fellow Waikato professor Debashish Munshi.
+Notable students include professor of journalism Verica Rupar.